 Hormone Treatment and a New Kind of Pain

-While my initial pain was related to the metastases in my bones, once I started hormone treatment, I encountered an entirely different type of pain.
+While my initial pain was related to the metastases in my bones, once I started breast cancer treatment, I encountered an entirely different type of pain.
 I began to experience joint pain and stiffness, the likes of which I had never felt before.
 Knowing it was a side effect of the medications I was taking did not help.
 I often felt like I was living in a body decades older than the one I was in.

 My feet, knees, hips, hands, and back all ached, swelled, and became stiff at a moment’s notice.
 It hurt to move, but it also hurt to sit still.
 I often found myself caught in a catch-22.
 I was unable to figure out whether the best route of self-care was to move, or to rest.
 Because either option came with a price.